Q: Who is eligible to apply for Argonne Training Program on Extreme-Scale Computing (ATPESC)?

 A: People who have written some non-trivial code for large systems, who develop at least some of the code they use (as opposed to use code written by others), whose applications require very large systems, and who expect to spend at least part of their career in developing and using code for scientific and engineering applications.
 The training program is not for beginners who have never written parallel code.

-ATPESC provides advanced training to 60 participants.
+ATPESC provides advanced training to approximately 70 participants.
 Qualified applicants must have:

 - Substantial experience in MPI and/or OpenMP programming

-- Used at least one HPC system for a reasonable complex application and
+- Used at least one HPC system for a reasonably complex application and

 - Plans to conduct CS&E research on large-scale computers.